top of page

 I don't want you to fall into what I call the Reactive Marketing Loop, where you only market your business when you don't have clients, thus causing increased stress and inconsistent income.

-In this post, I will walk you through how it could be holding you back, and how you can future-proof your business so you’re always prepared for when a client leaves or you increase your capacity.
+In this post, I will walk you through how it could be holding you back, and how you can future-proof your business so you’re always prepared when a client leaves or you increase your capacity.

 And by the way, before we dive in, this isn’t about convincing you to spend a lot of time on LinkedIn.
 In fact, it's the opposite!

 I want you to spend less time on LinkedIn and make that time more impactful.
 With a system in place, you'll stay in control of your marketing to stress less and grow your lead list so you feel confident about finding your next lead.
 Let’s dive in!

 Why marketing doesn't feel like a priority right now